pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   - And / or: at regular time intervals
 - **``AWS Config Rules does not prevent actions from happening (no deny)``**.

+Managed rules:
+- `require-tags`: managed rule in AWS Config.
+This rule checks if a resource contains the tags that you specify.

 ### Config Rules – Remediations
+Has auto remediate feature for any non-compliant S3 buckets using the following AWS Config rules:

+s3-bucket-logging-enabled s3-bucket-server-side-encryption-enabled s3-bucket-public-read-prohibited s3-bucket-public-write-prohibited

+These AWS Config rules act as controls to prevent any non-compliant S3 activities.

 - `Automate remediation of non-compliant resources using SSM Automation Documents`.
 - Use AWS-Managed Automation Documents or create custom Automation Documents
   - `Tip: you can create custom Automation Documents that invokes Lambda function`.
 - You can set `Remediation Retries` if the resource is still non-compliant after autoremediation.

+### AWS Config Auto Remediation

 ### Config Rules – Notifications
  - Use EventBridge to trigger notifications when AWS resources are noncompliant